RunLLM/aqueduct/integration_tests/sdk/README.md

 For example, to only run tests that have failed in the last run, use the `--lf` flag.
 - `python3 run_tests.py --lf`

+### Requirements.txt
+We noticed that cloudpickle occassionally pack environment's pytest package as dependency.
+As a workaround, we include `pytest` in all test operator's requirements to avoid any package mismatch